 Just remind yourself, taking action and dealing with the difficult employee is really in the best interest of you, your team, the employee in question, and the entire organization.

 Partner with us to create a customized learning journey for your leaders using our research-backed modules.
 Available leadership topics include Conflict Management, Emotional Intelligence, Feedback that Works, Listening to Understand, Psychological Safety, and more.

-Or, upskill your team so they can more effectively hold difficult conversations and manage problem employees by building coaching and conversations skills across your organization.
+Or, upskill your team so they can more effectively hold tough conversations and manage difficult employees by building coaching and conversations skills across your organization.